Squiblydoo/SolarmakerC2Servers/README.md

 # SolarmakerC2Servers
 This is a repository of C2 IP addresses seen in use by Solarmarker.
+Per [Prodaft's analysis](https://www.prodaft.com/resource/detail/solarmarker-depth-analysis-report), the IP addresses point to Load Balancers that point to the Admin panel and Management pane;.
+See their report linked above for more details.

 These IP addresses tend to change weekly, but I am hosting a list of previously seen IP for the sake of documentation.
 It can also be interesting to visualize them in various ways to determine if there are trends.
 At this point, I am only providing the IP addresses.
 Visualization and other aspects are up to you.